AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 **Deliverables:**
 1. Ensure respective flight is aware NLT Tuesday it is their duty to clean CA as scheduled by OIC/LS.
 2. Communicate to OIC/CS NLT three days of cadet’s respective add/drop to amend permissions.
+3. Deliver a lesson on the Different Types of Orders on LLAB #8.
-3. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
+4. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
-4. Report status of supply requirements to TOF NLT one day prior to PMT activities.
+5. Report status of supply requirements to TOF NLT one day prior to PMT activities.
-5. Brief Det/CC and OFC on Training Support Group status during meetings.
+6. Brief Det/CC and OFC on Training Support Group status during meetings.
-6. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).
+7. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

 ### OIC, Communications Support (345 CSQ/TSFC) – C/Capt Kathryn Swineford
 **Function:** Provides technical support for cyberspace resources utilized by the SQ.